-1.3.11 Why does earthly friendship not make us fully happy?
+1.3.12 Why does earthly friendship not make us fully happy?

-- Earthly friends sometimes hurt us. - Earthly friends are sometimes not available. - Earthly friends eventually die. - Earthly friends do not always understand us. - We desire not only earthly friendship but also friendship with God.
+- Earthly friends sometimes hurt us. - Earthly friends are sometimes not available. - Earthly friends eventually die. - Earthly friends do not always understand us. - We desire not only earthly friendship but also friendship with God, who always loves us and never abandons us.

-1.3.12 What does make us most happy?
+1.3.13 What does make us most happy?

-- Friendship with God, particularly in prayer and liturgy. - Virtue as a way of living out our friendship with God. - Knowledge of the highest truths, particularly about God. - Friendship with other people. - Ideally, some amount of the other things.
+- Friendship with God, particularly in personal prayer and liturgy. - Virtue as a way of living out our friendship with God. - Knowledge of the highest truths, particularly about God.

+- Friendship with other people. - Ideally, some amount of the other things.